 Yes, something that boxing lovers have been doing for a long time illegally is now not only legal but also turning out to be quite popular.
 You don’t have to turn on a television to catch a fight.
 Why?
 Well, because every major fight is available on a specific streaming website/channel.
 Let’s take a look at our options:

 Ever heard of Top Rank?
 Well, it’s a boxing promotion that incorporated in 1973 and has become one of the biggest companies in boxing history.
 In case you didn’t know, is the official broadcaster for the promoter’s fights.

 Back in 2017, ESPN broke a record that no other channel has done in boxing.
 It became the first non-premium channel to broadcast a Pacquiao fight.
 Also, it marked Pacquiao’s first non-PPV fight since 2005.

 While HBO is no longer in the boxing-broadcasting mix, ESPN officially announced that it’s going to repeat what it did in 2017.
 The channel aired two more Top Rank cards: Vasyl Lomachenko vs. Miguel Marriaga and Terence Crawford vs. Julius Indongo.

 ESPN has replaced its previous WatchESPN app with a new one.
-With that, you can tap into its channels’ content whether at home or on the go.
-That’s all in an effort to simplify and create a better, more centralized experience for fans.
+With that, you can tap into its channels’ content, whether at home or on the go.
+That’s all to simplify and create a better, more centralized experience for fans.
 In case you’re wondering about previous content on WatchESPN, all of it has migrated.
 But still, you can access its content on: